fullaware/Make-OSX-Better/README.md

 http://www.sublimetext.com/3

 ##Screen keep awake
+QUICK!
+Change your power settings to never turn on screensaver before starting your presentation.
+OR you could click on the little coffee cup in your taskbar.
 Caffeine keeps your computer from going to sleep while you are simply watching a video or training or doing a presentation.
 http://lightheadsw.com/caffeine/

 ##Window Snapping